← Back to 漢書

 使

-When Zhang Er took his state, Chen Yu grew even angrier, saying their merits were equal yet Zhang Er was king while he was only a marquis.
+When Zhang Er took his kingdom, Chen Yu grew even angrier and said, "Zhang Er and I rendered equal service, yet he is king while I am only a marquis."
 When Qi's king Tian Rong rebelled against Chu, Chen Yu sent Xia Yue to persuade Tian Rong that Xiang Yu ruled the realm unjustly, giving good lands to his own generals and moving former kings to bad lands.
 Chen Yu asked to borrow troops, offering Nanpi as a defensive screen.
 Tian Rong wanted to build his own faction and sent troops to aid Chen Yu.
 Chen Yu gathered all forces from his three counties and struck Zhang Er, King of Changshan.
-Defeated, Zhang Er fled, saying he had old ties with the Han king and would go to Chu only because Xiang Yu had been strong enough to set him up.
+Defeated, Zhang Er fled and said, "The Han king and I have old ties, but King Xiang is strong and installed me as king, so I mean to go to Chu."
 Gan Gong said that when the Han king entered the passes, the Five Planets gathered in Eastern Well.
 Eastern Well belonged to Qin's celestial division.
 He who arrived first would surely become king.
 So although Chu was strong, it would ultimately submit to Han.
 Zhang Er therefore fled to Han.
 Han had also turned back to pacify the Three Qins and was besieging Zhang Han at Feiqiu.
 Zhang Er met the Han king, who received him generously.

 17